RafSwiggers/CYOA/Quiz.md

 Answer A: "Maybe just copy-paste your code into the master branch?
 Fix it that way."
 Answer B: "You need to remove the code marked "master" or "head", including the tags.
 Pick one or the other."

-## Friday
-The dreaded GRID rears it's ugly head!
-A fellow developer is trying to use grid, but isn't using an overarching container for it.
-This results in no grid at all.
-So sad.

-Answer A: "Just mess with the margins and padding until everything is where it should be."
-Answer B: "You need one more container keeping it all in, and use CSS to make it a grid."

 ## Ending
 The big one.
 Each ending will have a good or bad module for each question answered over the week.
 The idea is to show the after-work drinks as a display of who was helped and who wasn't.
 Hooray!